Hard Water Issues In USA – Does Hard Water Effect Your Hair?

 • White, chalky deposits or marks on dishes and inside your dishwasher.

-Can Hard Water Affect Your Scalp?
+Does Hard Water Really Affect Your Hair?

 The high mineral content, particularly calcium and magnesium, can lead to product buildup, making the scalp feel dry and irritated.
 This buildup can clog hair follicles, potentially causing issues like dandruff or scalp inflammation.